GRIDAPPSD/gridappsd-state-estimator/README.md

 sudo apt-get install libssl-dev
 ````

-5. From the state-estimator directory, run the following commands to build the prerequisite libraries and then the state-estimator executable:
+5. From the gridappsd-state-estimator directory, run the following commands to build the prerequisite libraries and then the state-estimator executable:

 ```` bash
 cd activemq-cpp-library-*